-Why I said why you need at least one Santoku Kitchen Knife in your household?
-I had been cooking for many friends and at friend’s houses.
+Why did I say why you need at least one Santoku Kitchen Knife in your household?
+I had been cooking for many friends and a friend’s houses.
 They like the food I love to cook for them!
-But one thing that I do not really like to do is cook at my American friends houses.
+But one thing that I do not really like to do is cook at my American friend’s houses.
 My American friend’s don’t usually have very good knives.

 Sometimes I just volunteer to cook at their house when I am there.
 We go grocery shopping and come back home.
-I am ready for cooking and realize that they don’t have good knives or even a Good Cutting Board like Totally Bamboo 3-Piece Bamboo Cutting Board Set.
+I am ready for cooking and realize that they don’t have good knives or even a Good Cutting Board like Totally Bamboo 3-Piece Organic Bamboo Cutting Board Set with Handle!
+Perfect for transporting a divine cheese tray to all your chopping board needs such as vegetables, meat or garnishes.
 Bamboo is harder than wood and more sanitary as it doesn’t absorb and collect bacteria.
 And Plese, Please, Please!!! do not cut anything on your plate or hard surface.
 Do not use grass cutting board!!!

 They usually have a Chef’s knife, also known as a French knife.
 Those knives are not suitable to use for Japanese cooking.
 Well, some Japanese person would say it is perfectly fine but I don’t like to use it for my Japanese cooking.